JohnEarnest/Mako/tools/GridPad/readme.txt

 - Control + F : Fill.
 Fill the selected region with the current tile.

 - Delete: Erase the selected region, replacing tiles with transparency.

+- ',' : reduce   the horizontal size of the map by 40 tiles

+- '.' : increase the horizontal size of the map by 40 tiles

+- '<' : reduce   the vertical size of the map by 30 tiles

+- '>' : increase the vertical size of the map by 30 tiles